aababotcarl/ecommerce-template-1/README.md

 # NodeJS Application with Stripe Payments
-The aim of this project was to practice implementing Stripe API was well as practice NodeJS
+The aim of this project was to practice implementing Stripe API was well as practice NodeJS.

+The application successfully accepts payment using a test stripe key and saves the customers email with can then be downloaded in a .csv file from the Stripe dashboard.

 ### Process
 This application was created following a basic tutorial on implementing the Stripe API and accepting Stripe Tokens and test payments.